scottlahay/SpellingTwo/README.md

 - When review is complete the code is merged into __develop __

 ### Updating RedPill-Chat from Riot-Android
+#### Strategy Overview
+We will try and move all code changes in Riot-Android to RedPill-Chat during active development.
+When we move to release testing we will stop pulling changes from Riot_Android except for critical bugs.
+If a Riot-Android change looks dangerous or difficult it can be ignored.
+#### How to
-- Pull the latest code from __Riot-Android__ into master
+- Pull the latest code from [Riot-Android/master](https://github.com/vector-im/riot-android/tree/master) into __master__
-- Code Review Changes
+- Code Review Changes for potential issues
-- Merge or Cherry Pick changes into Develop
+- Merge or Cherry Pick changes into __develop__